SiyanaTrend/HTML-CSS-exercises/README.md

-### Exercises HTML-CSS course /SoftUni/ - January 2024
+### Exercises HTML and CSS course /SoftUni/ - January 2024

-### Exercises HTML-CSS course /SoftUni/ - January 2025
+### Exercises HTML and CSS course /SoftUni/ - January 2025

 1.Introduction to HTML and CSS